 AL150 SAM10 100 AL300 SAM25 250 AL700 SAM50 500 AL1100 SAM75 750 AL1500 SAM100 1000 AL2500 SAM200 2000 ALX SAM300 3000 SAM400* 4000

 * Additional node-based SAM license tiers are available, up to SAM5000 and beyond.

 For both license types:

 - API pollers stop updating metrics in the Orion Web Console if your SAM license expires.
-The status of monitored metrics, as displayed in the API Poller widget, changes to Unknown.
+The status of API pollers on the Node Details page changes to Unknown.

 If you exceed the license limit when adding monitored metrics to a new or existing API poller, a message similar to the following appears.
 Any metrics above the limit are not monitored and the status appears for metrics appears as Unknown in related widgets.

 - Contact SolarWinds Sales to upgrade to the next license tier, or

 - Examine your current API poller and adjust the number of metrics being monitored.